koenjicode/RedoUE/README.md

 # Redo - A Unreal Engine Replay Manager
 A basic, deterministic state replay handler for Unreal Engine.
-Created originally to use for my fighting game, this can be used to implement a Replay Manager for your game state.
+Originally created for my fighting game, this can be used to implement a Replay Manager for your game state.

 For examples on how to use, look at the [GekkoGameUE](https://github.com/koenjicode/GekkoGameUE) project.

 ## Features